-Helen Simpson, from the Mushroom Shed, interviews Bruce and Meredith Plain, from Eltham.
+Helen Simpson, from the Mushroom Shed, visits the garden of Bruce and Meredith Plain, from Eltham.
 Bruce and Meredith are co-owners of Bulleen Art and Garden (BAAG) nursery and Bruce is the Founder and erstwhile President of Sustainable Gardening Australia (SGA)

 As I enter Bruce and Meredith’s large Eltham garden, I immediately realise that this is a place to spend at least a day, with Meredith’s fabulous ceramic sculptures at every turn and the largest urban veggie garden I have ever seen.